IanFinlayson/exploring-cs/chapter10.md

 While we can have multiple `return` statements, we can only ever execute one of them for each function.
-As soon as we reach the `return` statement, we leave the function and don\'t do anything else.
+As soon as we reach the `return` statement, we leave the function and don't do anything else.
 For example, this program has a statement after the `return`:

 ``` {.python}